Clinton-Davis/focus_fitness/README.md

 ## **Blog**

-The blog post is the main source of communication in Focus Fitness, it is how all the user connect with each other, by right blog about how they are getting on, experiences and success they have had, products or workouts they have used from the Focus Shop or Membership Programs.
-A special Category call Members is for users to support each other and getting support from our Focus Fitness Trainers.
+The blog post is the main source of communication in Focus, it is how all the user connect with each other, by writing blogs about how they are getting on, there experienceses and succesess they have had.
+Products or workouts they have used from the Focus Shop or Membership Programs.
+A special Category call 'Members' is for members to support each other,and get support from our Focus Fitness Trainers.
-Featured Blog is chosen by our Trainers and is generally written by Pro trainers or athletes.
+Featured Blogs are chosen by our Trainers and is generally written by Pro trainers or athletes.

 The Blog Page is broken down into separate parts

 - **Featured Blogs**
 Is the first thing you see.
-And uses a carcel to flip through.
+And uses a carcel to scrole through.

 - **Category selection**
 A green and grey Category selection box is on the right-hand side.
-Here you will find all the available categories and some information on each.
+Here you will find all the available categories, and some information on each.
 Each category is colour coded.

   - **Members**
 This is for our users to connect with each other, write blogs about how they are enjoying one of our Focus Products or how a Membership program is working for them.
 If they have a question or comments on how to do anything they will be answered by our Focus Trainers in this category.
 By leaving comments on their blog post.

   - **Covid-19**
-In this category, we will take about everything COVID and gym-related, its managing training in lockdowns and gym hygiene.
+In this category, we will talk about everything COVID and gym-related, its managing training in lockdowns and gym hygiene.

   - **Dieting**
 All blog post that are diet-related, tips tricks and pitfalls

   - **Endurance**
-All blogs that focus on the endurance training side of thing, Running, Cycling, Swimming Strength Training
+All blogs that focus on the endurance training side of thing, Running, Cycling, Swimming
-This is a post the have to do with Resistance training, bodybuilding, techniques tips, tricks and pitfalls

   - **Strength Training**
-All blogs that have to do with resistance training, bodybuilding, techniques, tips, tricks and pitfalls
+All blogs that have to do with resistance training, bodybuilding, exercise techniques, tips, tricks and pitfalls
   - **Recovery**
 All blogs to do with the recovery side of the gym.
 Sleep, post-gym products, tips, tricks and pitfalls.